microsoft/language-server-protocol/protocol.md

 #### <a name="textDocument_didChange"></a>DidChangeTextDocument Notification

->**Changed:** The document change notification is sent from the client to the server to signal changes to a text document.
+The document change notification is sent from the client to the server to signal changes to a text document.
 In 2.0 the shape of the params has changed to include proper version numbers and language ids.

 _Notification_:
 * method: 'textDocument/didChange'
 * params: `DidChangeTextDocumentParams` defined as follows:

 ```typescript
 interface DidChangeTextDocumentParams {
 	/**